sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 **<font size = 3> Derived bands </font>**

-SEPAL can also build additional derived bands on-the-fly, so the analysis is not limited to native bands.
+SEPAL can build additional derived bands on-the-fly, so the analysis is not limited to native bands.

 Select `+ Derived bands` at the bottom of the pop-up window and choose the deriving method.
 The selected method will be applied to the selected bands and its name will be added in the expansion panel (1).